bludit/documentation-english/pages/themes/include-frameworks/index.md

 <h2 id="uikit">Include UIkit</h2>

-This frameworks is not included in the Bludit package but you can easily include it with the helpers `Theme::css()` and `Theme::js()` using the UIkit CDN or downloading the files and include them to the theme.
+This frameworks is not included in the Bludit package, but you can easily include it with the helpers `Theme::css()` and `Theme::js()`, and using the UIkit CDN or downloading the files and include them to the theme.

-The following example includes UIkit from a CDN, notice the `false` at the end of the line, this tells to the function we are going to use a file from outside.
+The following example includes UIkit from a CDN, notice the `false` at the end of the line, this tells to the function we are going to use an externally-hosted file.
 ```
 <?php
 	echo Theme::css('https://cdnjs.cloudflare.com/ajax/libs/uikit/3.0.0-rc.26/css/uikit.min.css', false);